Simone Veil: The Simone Veil Prize

 In 2018, the government of France established a prize in memory of Veil to honour people who fight for women's causes.
-The intent is to draw attention to efforts in promoting women's autonomy, education, participation in leadership roles, and freedom from violence and discrimination.
+The intent is to draw attention to efforts to promote women's autonomy, education, participation in leadership roles, and freedom from violence and discrimination.
 The prize is awarded each year on 8 March, International Women's Day, with €100,000 to support work in the winner's area of concern.
 On 8 March 2019, the first Simone Veil Prize was awarded to Aissa Doumara Ngatansou, co-founder of the Association for the Elimination of Violence against Women (ALVF) in Cameroon.